 Using this option will delete all your outdated Windows Updates, thereby helping you reclaim more disk space.

-This features in already built into Windows 8.1 and Windows 8.
+This feature in already built into Windows 10, Windows 8.1 and Windows 8.

 Learn how to add the Disk Clean up wizard add-on for WinSxS in Windows Server 2008 R2.